Women in Australia: Late 19th-century suffrage

 Australia had led the world in bringing women's suffrage rights during the late 19th century.
 Propertied women in the colony of South Australia were granted the vote in local elections (but not parliamentary elections) in 1861.
-Henrietta Dugdale formed the first Australian women's suffrage society in Melbourne in 1884.
+Henrietta Dugdale, Annie Lowe, and Elizabeth Rennick formed the Victorian Women's Suffrage Society, the first suffrage society in Australia in 1884.
 Women became eligible to vote for the Parliament of South Australia in 1895.
 This was the first legislation in the world permitting women also to stand for election to political office and, in 1897, Catherine Helen Spence became the first female political candidate for political office, unsuccessfully standing for election as a delegate to the Federal Convention on Australian Federation.
 Western Australia granted voting rights to qualified non-aboriginal women in 1899.

 1901–1945

 Women energetically participated in the war effort, with few signs of defeatism or resistance to government policies.
 In 1922, the Country Women's Association was formed with the intention to improve the lives of women in rural Australia.
 It has since expanded to become the largest women's organisation in the country.